Key findings at a glance

 What a roof replacement costs in NW Florida (2026)

 Roofers price by the square (100 sq ft of roof surface, not floor area), so the table below is by roof-surface size.
 Use it as a planning range — your exact price depends on pitch, stories, complexity, and material.
+Small metal roofs price above the per-square-foot averages: panel fabrication, trim, and mobilization set a practical project minimum around $25,000.

 | Roof size (surface area) | Architectural shingle | Standing seam / metal |